 My friend Donna is the friend I accompanied to Kenya and Turkey in 2015, and I’ve had a lot of great adventures going to events with her in Salt Lake City as well.
 And Donna is not only a very busy full-time attorney prosecuting the bad guys, but she’s also an extremely prolific cookbook author and also occasionally shares recipes on the blog Apron Strings that she writes with her daughter Anne.
 Donna is a fabulous cook who throws amazing parties in her gorgeous house.
 And she’s an amazing wife, mom, and grandmother too.
 In other words, she is BUSY!

-So when Donna took time to send me a recipe that she had tweaked from the book Atkins: Eat Right Not Less, of course I could not wait to try it.
+So when Donna took time to send me a recipe that she had tweaked from the book Atkins: Eat Right Not Less (affiliate link) of course I could not wait to try it.
 And of course being the adventurous cook that I am, I had to add my own tweaks to the recipe.
-First, I changed it into a recipe that made 12 muffins and increased the ingredients a little to use my favorite size of the Silicone Baking Cups I’m so fond of using for egg muffins and other breakfast muffins!
-And when I experimented with the recipe with Jake and Kara, we all agreed on switching the Stevia Granulated Sweetener for the Monkfruit Sweetener we’ve started to prefer for baked goods.
-And since we had some, we used Golden Monkfruit Sweetener, which adds more of a brown sugar taste, although I’m sure regular Monkfruit or Stevia will also work well.
+First, I changed it into a recipe that made 12 muffins and increased the ingredients a little to use my favorite size (affiliate link) of the Silicone Baking Cups I’m so fond of using for egg muffins and other breakfast muffins!
+And when I experimented with the recipe with Jake and Kara, we all agreed on using Golden Monkfruit Sweetener (affiliate link) which adds more of a brown sugar taste, although I’m sure regular Monkfruit or Stevia will also work well.

 Donna said the original recipe used melted butter but we used coconut oil in our keeper version.
 I think any oil you prefer will work, we just thought the coconut oil added extra flavor.
 And we slightly increased the amount of vanilla in our final version as well.

-Just a bit more about Donna’s Low-Carb High-Fiber Grain-Free Breakfast Muffins before you get to the recipe.
-If you’re someone who is religiously counting carbs, you might be suspicious when you see the carb count for almond flour and the carb count for flaxseed meal, which make up the base of these muffins.
-But both those ingredients are amazing high in fiber which lowers the net carbs and they’re also filled with good nutrients.
-And these healthy muffins also contain a generous amount of eggs and oil, which lowers the amount of carbs per muffin.
+Donna’s Low-Carb High-Fiber Grain-Free Breakfast Muffins have several ingredients that are high in fiber which lowers the net carbs and they’re also filled with good nutrients.
+And these healthy muffins also contain a generous amount of eggs and oil, which also lowers the amount of carbs per muffin.
 Of course these tasty grain-free muffins are gluten-free and they’re an absolutely perfect idea for Weekend Food Prep!